djhshih/swl/plan.md

 - workflow semantic diagnostics print:
   - imports
   - import kinds
-  - chain errors
+  - chain errors / semantic errors
   - inferred inputs
   - inferred workflow signature

 ### 3.4 Current semantic model
-The current semantic checker already uses a very small symbolic value model:
+The current semantic checker already uses a small symbolic value model:
 - open records
 - closed records
+- function values
+- closure values
-- task/workflow results
+- computation values
 - unknown values

 This has been useful for inference, but it is still only an approximation layer.
+Task semantic scope rules are also now enforced at signature-building time:
+- inputs, outputs, and run parameters each have their own scope
+- duplicates are rejected within a scope
+- input/output name overlap is allowed

 ## Phase 4: Settle evaluation model before IR - DONE